Skip to content

 Traditional application frameworks require developers to write storage layers, validation logic, API endpoints, and deployment configuration.
 Upjack inverts this: the app author declares entity schemas and domain expertise, and the library provides storage (JSON files), validation (JSON Schema), search, and MCP tool generation.

 3. Skills are the differentiator.
-The value of a CRM app is not CRUD operations — it is the qualification criteria, the follow-up procedures, the industry knowledge.
+The value of a CRM app is not CRUD operations.
+It is the qualification criteria, the follow-up procedures, the industry knowledge.
 Skills capture this in a form the agent can use directly.
+The risk is that poorly written skills produce poor agent behavior, and debugging “the skill was ambiguous” is a different problem than debugging code.